eablokker/nova-tabs-sidebar/README.md

 - Custom sort order is saved in project config
 - Group by kind, based on syntax
 - Indicators for unsaved tab, remote tab, and in trash
+- Shows Git status as icon and/or text
 - Right-click context menu with options to "Close Tab", "Show in Finder", "Copy Path", etc.
 - Option to open tab on single click or double click
 - Option to show or hide parent folder names